Csat Comprehensive Guide

 This step is based on a customer being surveyed, and their call was recorded.
 In this step, the call is evaluated using what SQM calls a Customer Quality Assurance (CQA) approach.

 CQA combines call compliance metrics, judged by a QA evaluator via a call recording, and service quality metrics, judged by a customer via a post-call or email customer survey.
-CQA is based on the premise of letting the customer be the judge of their own experience when contacting an organization and is one of the best practices for driving improvements in the FCR and Csat rate.
+CQA is based on the premise of letting the customer be the judge of their own experience when contacting an organization and is one of the best practices for driving improvements in the FCR and Csat score.

 CQA uses VoC data to judge call quality to enhance, not replace, the established call monitoring process.
-The customer survey information alone cannot replace the entire existing QA process because there are some contact center metrics that the customer simply cannot always judge (e.g., compliance, the accuracy of information).
+The customer survey information alone cannot replace the entire existing QA process because there are some contact center metrics that the customer simply cannot always judge (e.g., compliance, and the accuracy of information).
 Thus, it is still necessary for the call center monitoring team to evaluate these metrics or use analytical tools to determine call compliance.

 This step is also based on a customer being surveyed to identify which customers should be analyzed using customer relationship management (CRM) software.
 In this step, the call is evaluated using a CRM system.